sonalexle/sonalexle.github.io/_pages/about.md

 In addition, through university courses, projects, and internships, I have obtained a solid foundation of machine learning (ML), grounded in math and computer science.

-In general, I am interested in machine learning engineering, probabilistic machine learning, deep learning, and causality and its connection with machine learning.
+In general, I am interested in machine learning engineering, probabilistic machine learning, deep learning, and causality and its connections with machine learning.

 <!-- # Interests